vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 #### Issues with existing git accounts on your machine

-There is a default git account configured on the machine and that seems to take precedence no matter what and the only way is to delete them off your system. git config wont help here
+The default git account on the machine seems to take precedence and wont let use other git account.
+To set things fresh, lets clear using below command. git config wont be of so much help

-Follow the below steps in order to reset your existing/previous settings
+Follow the below steps to reset your existing/previous settings

 ###### Step 1